cj6046/BankApp/README.md

 ## A New Bank

-Welcome to my in-progress banking app.
-It is a very simple app that I am using to practice and learn.
+Welcome to my in-progress banking app, done with Swing and MVC architecture.
+It is a simple app that I am using to practice and learn.
 Feel free to follow my journey as I learn and grow.

 # My First Solo Project